realmanisingh/population-segmentation/final_report.md

 ![Distribution of Responses](images/age_distribution.png)

-For example, -1, which indicates that the age group is missing, could have a higher number of positive responses than age group 0 due to the fact that it there are more people who do not have an indicated age group.
+For example, -1, which indicates that the age group is missing, could have a higher number of positive responses than age group 0 due to the fact that there are more people who do not have an indicated age group.
 However, using a percentage mitigates this effect.

 ### Algorithms and Techniques
 For the unsupervised learning portion of the project, the goal is to create effective customer segments.
 In order to achieve this, k-means clustering will be used to group the customer data into different clusters that are each defined by a set of features.
 Like many machine learning algorithms, k-means is most effective when it is trained on a lot of data.
 Additionally, it is good to reduce the dimensionality of the data because as the number of features increases, the noise in the dataset increases which makes it harder to create good clusters.
-A good cluster is one where all the point within the cluster are close to each other but the cluster itself is not close to any other cluster.
+A good cluster is one where all the points within the cluster are close to each other but the cluster itself is not close to any other cluster.
 While the k-means clustering algorithm takes as input many hyperparameters, the one that will be tuned and optimized will be k, the number of clusters.

 For the supervised learning portion of the project, the problem at hand is a binary classfication problem which means many different algorithms can be used to predict whether or not a marketing campaign recipient will become a customer.
 These algorithms include logistic regression, random forest, gradient boosting machines(GBM), extreme gradient boosting machines(XGBoost), naive bayes, and support vector machines(SVM).
 Each of these algorithms use a different set of hyperparameters that can be tuned to boost model performance.

 In order to train the supervised models mentioned above, the training data will be given as input to the models and they will all be trained with the default values for the hyperparameters.
 The best performing models will then be selected and hyperparameter tuning can be used to improve their performance.

 ### Benchmark
-The benchmark used for supervised learning portion of the project is the logistic regression model.
+The benchmark used for the supervised learning portion of the project is the logistic regression model.
 The logistic regression model is simple so it provides a measurable baseline that can be used in comparison with more powerful algorithms like XGBoost.
 In the end, the final model should outperform the benchmark model.
 Some of the hyperparameters and their values are shown below.

 - penalty - "l2"
 - tol - 1e-4